Shiizakana (Hannibal): Plot

 Graham (Hugh Dancy) has a dream where he has Lecter (Mads Mikkelsen) tied to a tree and uses a stag to kill him.
 Outside a gas station, a truck driver returns to his vehicle, until he notices someone jumped on the top of the truck.
 As he inspects, he is grabbed and killed by an unseen assailant.

 Graham continues therapy with Lecter, with both challenging each other.
 As he leaves, he runs into Margot Verger (Katharine Isabelle), and both seem curious about the treatment that Lecter gave them.
 BAU inspects the crime scene, and Crawford (Laurence Fishburne) believes an animal committed the crime, having been trained by someone.
 Graham asks Peter Bernardone (Jeremy Davies), who is now incarcerated in a psychiatric ward.
 He deduces that animals committed the murders, but that the animals may have been manipulated into cooperating.
 That night, a man uses a mechanical beast suit and murders a couple.

 At the crime scene, Graham deduces that it was a man, not animal, who committed the murders.
 Based on the evidence, Lecter tells Crawford that the profile fits a former patient of his, Randall Tier (Mark O'Brien), who now works at a museum.
 Before BAU reaches him, Lecter visits him, admiring how much he has grown and warns him that the FBI will look for him.
 When Crawford and Graham question him, Tier evades their suspicions based on Lecter's conversation.
-They are forced to leave as they lack any substancial evidence.
+They are forced to leave as they lack any substantial evidence.

 Margot meets with Graham at his house, and both realize how they had desires to kill a certain person (Margot wanted to kill her brother and Graham wanted to kill Lecter).
 He shares some of these concerns to Lecter at their next therapy.
 He also reveals that Bedelia Du Maurier (Gillian Anderson) visited at the hospital to say "I believe you", which seems to upset Lecter.
 Lecter then meets with Tier, instructing him to kill Graham at his house.
 Tier injures one of Graham's dogs, causing him to leave to rescue his dog.
 He returns to his house and locks himself in.
 He turns off the lights just as Tier jumps through a window.
 At his house, Lecter finds Graham waiting for him at his dining table, with Tier's corpse.
-Graham notes that as he sent someone to kill Lecter and Lecter did the same for him, they are now "even".
+Graham notes that as he sent someone to kill Lecter and Lecter did the same for him, they are now "even steven".